How To Uninstall Apps on Android TV – Even System Apps!

 This next part requires a little bit of detective work.

-You’re looking for a new entry for an “ADB Device”, like you see in the image below.
+You’re looking for a new entry for an “ADB Device,” as seen in the image below.
 In my experience, the actual name of the device doesn’t appear in the Device Manager, so you’re left with trial and error to make sure you’ve picked the right one.

 Start ADB Debugging using the Android Platform Tools

-There’s a lot of stuff included with this development kit, but we’re only going to be interested in one file: adb.exe.
+This development kit includes a lot of stuff, but we’re only interested in one file: adb.exe.

-However, in order to run the ADB program, we’ll need to open a command prompt window.
-You can either open one directly from this location, or open one from the search bar and navigate to this location.
+You can either open one directly from this location or from the search bar and navigate to this location.

 Once you’re in the same folder where you extracted the Android SDK, type in adb devices.

-This returns a list of any Android devices that are connected to your PC.
+This returns a list of any Android devices connected to your PC.
 Each device will have a unique identifying number attached to it.

-In this case, you can see the word ‘unauthorized’ next to my device ID.
-That’s because I haven’t authorized ADB debugging on this particular device yet.
+That’s because I haven’t authorized ADB debugging on this device yet.

 Click OK to continue.

 Go back to your Windows PC and type abd devices again.
-If you’ve given permission for ADB debugging, you’ll see the word ‘unauthorized’ replaced by the word ‘device.’
+If you’ve given permission for ADB debugging, you’ll see the word ‘unauthorized’ replaced by ‘device.’

 Uninstall Apps via ADB Debugging